alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+When you press the "g" key on your keyboard, it sends a physical signal to the computer's operating system, which generates an interrupt signal to the browser.
+The browser then receives this signal and initiates an event listener to capture the keystroke.
+The auto-complete function of the browser is then triggered, which begins to suggest possible matches based on the user's search history, bookmarks, cookies, and popular searches from the internet.

+The algorithm used by the browser to prioritize these suggestions can vary based on a number of factors, including the user's browsing history, the browser's settings, and whether the user is in private or incognito mode.
+As the user types "google.com," the browser's auto-complete function continues to refine its suggestions with each subsequent keystroke, often suggesting "google.com" before the user has even finished typing it.

+In addition to the browser's auto-complete function, other blocks of code may be executed in response to the "g" keystroke.
+For example, if the user has assigned a keyboard shortcut to launch a specific application, this may also be triggered by the "g" key.

+Overall, the "g" keystroke represents a complex interplay between physical hardware, software algorithms, and user behavior, all working together to deliver a smooth and efficient browsing experience.

 The "enter" key bottoms out
 ---------------------------